genemine/ADBrainNexus/README.md

 Note: The three modules, which are pandas, numpy and sklearn, need to be installed before running the script.

-(3) After running the script, the prediction results will be saved to the file named 'prediction.txt', in which each row contains a gene and the predicted probabilistic score ranging from 0 and 1 that measures the likelihood for the gene to be associated with AD.
+(3) After running the script, the prediction results will be saved to the file named 'prediction.txt', in which each row contains a gene and the predicted regression value that measures the level for the gene to be associated with AD.

 ## 2. Contact
 If you have any questions, please contact us:<br>